fennifith/mdjavadoc/api/README.md

 # Markdown JavaDoc API

 The [`mdjavadoc-api`](https://www.npmjs.com/package/mdjavadoc-api) contains five methods, documented below.
-Yes, this program does indeed write its own documentation.
 Information about the accepted parameters and the behavior of these functions can be found in the [project README](https://jfenn.me/redirects/?t=github&d=mdjavadoc).

+Yes, this program has indeed written its own documentation.

 ## [generateMarkdownFiles](./index.js#L24)